aeturrell/coding-for-economists/data-sharing.md

 Not only that but, just as with datasette, you can easily download the data in a format that suits you, and perform rudimentary data filtering.

-Some useful features of **flat data viewer** are that it integrates with your existing Github workflow and that it is free.
-However, the maximum size of dataset that you can lodge in a Github repo is limited to 100 Mb.
+Some useful features of **flat data viewer** are that it integrates with your existing GitHub workflow and that it is free.
+However, the maximum size of dataset that you can lodge in a GitHub repo is limited to 100 Mb.